QasimK/qasimk.github.io/collections/_drafts/2018-09-11-wii_games_on_pc.md

 Dolphin supports a variety of inputs including the original Wiimotes (Plus) + Nunchuks, the Balance Board, GameCube Controllers, keyboard and mouse, and other standard controllers.

 It's possible to play even Super Mario Galaxy with a standard controller by also using the mouse as the Wiimote pointer.
 However, other games like Red Steel may be much easier to get started with by having the Wiimote Plus (or Wiimote + Wii Motion Plus add-on) due to their use of the motion sensor.
-Some [workarounds][wiimote-plus-workarounds] *may* exist.
-While I started with *Logitech's F710 Game Controllers*, I never got very far because manually configuring the key maps was driving me crazy.
+Some [workarounds][wiimote-plus-workarounds] *may* exist. if you don't have these While I started with *Logitech's F710 Game Controllers*, I never got very far because manually configuring the key maps was driving me crazy.

+TODO: Official MotionPlus support is added: https://dolphin-emu.org/blog/2019/04/26/mastering-motion/

 To save my sanity, I decided to get the WiiMotes that I already had working.

 The original sensor bar is merely a passive infrared-light emitter (IR emitter), which is powered via a proprietary cable.
 It is possible to [adapt the proprietary connector][convert-sensor] into a USB connector.
 In addition to this, the Wiimotes are connected via Bluetooth.
 Therefore, you don't need much more than just your original equipment, but I had two issues with this.

-Firstly adapting the connector sounded just a tiny bit dangerous.
+Firstly, adapting the connector sounded just a tiny bit dangerous.
 An alternative is a cheap passive IR emitter, either battery-powered or USB-powered.
 Battery-powered may be particularly convenient for certain set-ups where your PC is not near your display (e.g. projectors).

 Secondly, my computer didn't even have Bluetooth.
 It's possible to purchase a simple Bluetooth adaptor, but there could be compatibility issues (people have encountered these due to problems with their Bluetooth hardware or software).

 I decided to get the *MayFlash W010 Dolphin Bar - Wireless Wii Remote Sensor for USB*, a combined IR emitter + Bluetooth adapter.
 It worked out of the box immediately.
-It's been a few years so a [firmware update][mayflash-firmware] is unlikely to be necessary.
+It's been out many years so a [firmware update][mayflash-firmware] is unlikely to be necessary.
 I went through the effort anyway, although to no avail.

 The Dolphin Bar has a few additional features, so this [cheat-sheet and instructions booklet][dolphinbar-cheatsheet] may be handy.